Mfern10/Terminal_app_hangman/README.md

 The player receives unlimited guesses but six incorrect guesses total as this will display the full hangman image.

+This features uses while loops error handling and conditions inline with control flow.
+It Also uses variables and functions.

 ### Feature 3: Winning and Losing Conditions
 This feature determins when the game ends and when it breaks its loop.
 It must track the players progress such as incorrect guesses correct guesses.